kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 #### PreBind Phase Timeout

 If the device attachment is successful, we expect it to take no longer than 5 minutes.
-However, to account for potential update lags, we would like to set a fixed timeout for the scheduler to 10 minutes.
+However, to account for potential update lags, we can set a timeout in the ResourceSlice. if it's not present in the ResourceSlice, the scheduler has 10 minutes as the default timeout.

 Even if the conditions indicating that the device is attached or that the attachment failed are not updated, setting a timeout will prevent the scheduler from waiting indefinitely in the PreBind phase.